swillNMSU/Academic-Planning-Assistant/README.md

 1. **Major Recommendations**: Uses AI to recommend suitable academic majors based on user interests.
 2. **Course Listings**: Displays courses by semester, organized based on the selected major, including prerequisites.
 3. **Flowchart Visualization**: Generates an interactive flowchart for students to visualize course sequences and dependencies.
-4. **Save and Compare (In Progress)**: Users can save their selected majors, compare different majors, and download or email their personalized academic plan.
+4. **Save and Compare (Future)**: Users can save their selected majors, compare different majors, and download or email their personalized academic plan.
-5. **Web-Based (In Progress)**: Fully online service—no software downloads or database setups are required by the user.
+5. **Web-Based (Future)**: Fully online service—no software downloads or database setups are required by the user.

 ---